-Impact Management Objective: To set up and equip the site camp and associated site facilities in a manner that will promote good environmental management.
-Potential impact to avoid Inappropriate siting of site camp facilities may result in impacts to sensitive resources (e.g. contaminated run-of from refuelling area may contaminate soil).
-Failure to properly demarcate and set up site facilities may result in disorganised construction activities and unnecessary disturbance to the site.
-Failure to provide the necessary site facilities and/or failure to equip these facilities with the necessary equipment/materials may impede good environmental management &amp; compromise ability to respond to emergencies.
-Impact Management Outcome Site camp facilities do not impact significantly on environment.
-The equipment required to implement the provisions of the EMPr are provided on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Pre-construction phase (prior to start of general environmental management measures specified in Section 8 of this EMPr.
-Appropriate, well organised and properly equipped site facilities are available on site prior to commencement of construction activities.
-The location and set up of the facilities does not impact on the natural resources.
+Impact Management Objective: To set up and equip the site camp and associated site facilities in a manner that will prom ote good environmental management.
+Potential impact to avoid Inappropriate siting of site camp facilities may result in impacts to from refuelling area may contaminate soil).
+Failure to properly demarcate and set up site facilities may refund unnecessary disturbance to the site.
+Failure to provide the necessary site facilities and/or failure equipment/materials may impede good environmental mand emergencies. esult in disorganised co enstruction activities and ties with the necessary Impact Management Outcome Site camp facilities do not impact significantly on environment.
+The equipment required to implement the provisions of the EMPr are provided on site. mplement the provisions IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period The site camp and site facilities described in Section 8 of this EMPr must be provided on site.
+Contractor Pre-construction • The site camp and associated site facilities must be set-up and managed in accordance with the general environmental management measures specified in Section 8 of this EMPr. phase (prior to start of construction activities) Performance Indicator Appropriate, well organised and properly equipped site facilities are construction activities.
+The location and set up of the facilities do not